asrabkin/Relogger/README.txt

 		  = <option=value>,<arglist>

 Available options:
-	port/portno  	The UDP port on which to listen for instructions. file		The location to store statement-numbering information. alwaysonce	Whether to print every message at least once.
+	port/portno  	The UDP port on which to listen for instructions.
+Defaults to 2345 file		The location to read and store statement-numbering information.
+Defaults to 'relogger/mapping.out' alwaysonce	Whether to print every message at least once.
 Any value for this option evaluates to true, except 'false'

+UDP SYNTAX

+Relogger takes several UDP commands.
+Many of these commands take a statement-set as argument.
+This is a string that designates one or more log statements.

+	up <statement>		Enables a given statement-set
+	on <statement>

+	down <statement>	Disables a given statement-set
+	off

+	once <statement>	Print the given statement-set at least once the next time it appears

+<statement> =  [numeric ID]
+            =  [canonical ID of the form 0x...._lineno] =  [class name:lineno]

+FILE SYNTAX

+In addition to UDP, it's possible to configure Relogger by creating a file named "commands" in the same directory as the mapping file.
+This file is read whenever it changes.
+It should contain a list of commands, using the same syntax as for UDP.

+TAGS

+Tags are an in-progress feature.
+A tag is a string that labels a set of messages.
+This comes with two new commands:
+	addtag <statement> <tag> 	Add the given tag to the given statement-set

+	rmtag <statement> <tag>		Remove the given tag from the given statement-set deltag <statement> <tag>